-Steve is co-chair of the firm’s Manufacturing Industry Team and chair of the Detroit office Business Law Department and Detroit office captain of the Transactions Practice Group, where he helps direct a team of more than a dozen M&A professionals.
-He helped found the Detroit office of the firm in 2000, and its Automotive Industry Team in 2002, which he co-chaired for several years.
-Steve also served two terms as managing partner of the Detroit office, from 2002-2006 and 2009-2011, before assuming his role with the State of Michigan.
+Steve is co-chair of the firm’s Smart Manufacturing initiative, co-chair of the Electrified Mobility and Infrastructure initiative, member of the Manufacturing Sector Advisory Board, chair of the Detroit office Business Law Department, and Detroit office captain of the Transactions Practice, where he helps direct a team of more than a dozen M&A professionals.
+Steve also served two terms as managing partner of the Detroit office, from 2002-2006 and 2009-2011.

 Affiliations and Board Memberships

 Steve served or has served on the boards of directors of the:

 Steve has lectured as an instructor for the American Counsel of Corporate Attorneys (on corporate, M&A, economic development and government affairs topics), the National Directors Institute (on “The Board’s Role in M&A” and on “The Board’s Role in Talent Development and Site Selection”), and the Wayne State University Commercial Law Clinic, a course that he helped co-found.
 Steve has also taught courses for the Michigan Institute of Continuing Legal Education including “Drafting Asset Purchase Agreements and Related Documents” and “Formation and Initial Operation of Business Enterprises-Financing Issues.”
 He has participated in numerous programs focused on connected and autonomous vehicle technologies in Detroit, Palo Alto, Boston, New York and London, including co-chairing the Thomson Reuters “Concordant Crossroads” program in New York in October 2018 and presenting an update on U.S. autonomous and electric vehicle legal developments at the Financial Times' "Future of the Car Summit" in May 2019.